ufsit/website-src/README.md

 Tasks: TOP => deploy
 (See full trace by running task with --trace)
 ```
 Do NOT use `rake setup_github_pages` as that will start with a fresh website history.
-Clone the existing deployed website raw files in to deploy in stead and THEN run `rake deploy`.
+Clone the existing deployed website raw files as shown below into directory "\_deploy" instead and THEN run `rake deploy`.
 ```
 [grant ~/code/website-src >> git clone git@github.com:ufsit/ufsit.github.io.git _deploy
 Cloning into '_deploy'...